Family Encyclopedia >> Home & Garden

 3. Lay pantyhose flat

-It is best to lay them flat on a drying rack to avoid deformations.
+To dry, lay them flat on a drying rack to prevent stretching or deformation.

 4. Can I machine wash my tights?